-- Submitting, as one's own, an assignment that another person has completed - Downloading information, text, artwork, graphics or other material from the internet and presenting it as one's own without acknowledgment

-Quoting or paraphrasing material from a source without acknowledgment
+- Submitting, as one's own, an assignment that another person has completed - Downloading information, text, artwork, graphics or other material from the internet and presenting it as one's own without acknowledgment - Quoting or paraphrasing material from a source without acknowledgment - Copying from other members while working in a group - Contributing less, little or nothing to a group assignment and then claiming an equal share of the marks

 Collusion: students working together to create and submit a similar or identical assignment or assessment, without authority from their tutor or College.
 This does not include those times when students are asked to undertake group-work and in situations in which students may legitimately work together.
 However, any group-work task should be clear in explaining how and to what extent students may work together.
 If students work together beyond the group work arrangements, that might constitute collusion

-- Impersonation: where a person assumes the identity of another person with the intention of gaining unfair advantage for that person. - Falsification or fabrication: inventing or altering data or references. - Duplication or self-plagiarism: Preparing a correctly cited and referenced assignment from individual research and then handing part or all of that work in

-- twice for separate subjects/marks, without acknowledging the first assignment correctly. - Ghosting: Submitting as your own work that has been done in whole or in part by another person on your behalf, or deliberately making or seeking to make available material to another student for it to be used by the other student.
+- Impersonation: where a person assumes the identity of another person with the intention of gaining unfair advantage for that person. - Falsification or fabrication: inventing or altering data or references. - Duplication or self-plagiarism: Preparing a correctly cited and referenced assignment from individual research and then handing part or all of that work in twice for separate subjects/marks, without acknowledging the first assignment correctly. - Ghosting: Submitting as your own work that has been done in whole or in part by another person on your behalf, or deliberately making or seeking to make available material to another student for it to be used by the other student.
 Investigating the possibility of using another person's work can also be counted as academic misconduct.